beast911/practice-ds/README.md

 - **[1493.
 Longest Subarray of 1's After Deleting One Element]** Given a binary array nums, you should delete one element from it.

   Return the size of the longest non-empty subarray containing only 1's in the resulting array.
 Return 0 if there is no such subarray. [**Learned**](leetcode/longestSubarray.js)

 - **[1031.
 Maximum Sum of Two Non-Overlapping Subarrays]** Given an integer array nums and two integers firstLen and secondLen, return the maximum sum of elements in two non-overlapping subarrays with lengths firstLen and secondLen.

   The array with length firstLen could occur before or after the array with length secondLen, but they have to be non-overlapping.

   A subarray is a contiguous part of an array.[**Need to come back for this**](leetcode/maxSumTwoNoOverlap.js)

 - **[1052.
 Grumpy Bookstore Owner]** There is a bookstore owner that has a store open for n minutes.
 Every minute, some number of customers enter the store.
 You are given an integer array customers of length n where customers[i] is the number of the customer that enters the store at the start of the ith minute and all those customers leave after the end of that minute.

   On some minutes, the bookstore owner is grumpy.
 You are given a binary array grumpy where grumpy[i] is 1 if the bookstore owner is grumpy during the ith minute, and is 0 otherwise.

   When the bookstore owner is grumpy, the customers of that minute are not satisfied, otherwise, they are satisfied.

   The bookstore owner knows a secret technique to keep themselves not grumpy for minutes consecutive minutes, but can only use it once.

   Return the maximum number of customers that can be satisfied throughout the day. [**Learned**](leetcode/maxSatisfied.js)

 - **[992.
 Subarrays with K Different Integers]** Given an integer array nums and an integer k, return the number of good subarrays of nums.

   A good array is an array where the number of different integers in that array is exactly k.

-For example, [1,2,3,1,2] has 3 different integers: 1, 2, and 3.
+  For example, [1,2,3,1,2] has 3 different integers: 1, 2, and 3.[**Learned**](leetcode/subarraysWithKDistinct.js)
-A subarray is a contiguous part of an array. [**Learned**](leetcode/subarraysWithKDistinct.js)

 - **[718.
 Maximum Length of Repeated Subarray]** Given two integer arrays nums1 and nums2, return the maximum length of a subarray that appears in both arrays. [**Learned**](leetcode/findLength.js)
   _Note_: this is actually DP.
 Come back to this question again.
 Important concept to learn.

 - **[438.
 Find All Anagrams in a String]** Given two strings s and p, return an array of all the start indices of p's anagrams in s.
 You may return the answer in any order.

   An Anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once. [**Learned**](leetcode/findAnagrams.js)

   _Note_: this is string matching. technique involved should be similar to Rabin-Karp algorithm for pattern match.
 Trick is to remember different mechanisms to compare strings like:
     - ASCII pattern match